IPGP/trm2rinex-docker-ovs/readme.md

 See also the README of the original repository for more details: [readme_original.md](readme_original.md)

+## Changelog
+* 2024-10-29: Back to `ConvertToRinex` v3.14.
+For some files, v3.15 leads to error:
+`t01dll assembly:<unknown assembly> type:<unknown type> member:(null)`
+* 2024-09-07: Change the wine repository for https://gitlab.winehq.org/wine/wine.git
+* 2024-09-06: Change for `ConvertToRinex` v3.15

 ## Installation

-This memo is about the installation of the `trm2rinex` software in a Docker container.
+This memo is about installing the `trm2rinex` software in a Docker container.
 The software is a Windows software, so it is run in a Wine environment.

 ### Prerequisite: install Docker (on your Ubuntu)